WebDevBernard/ICBC_E-Stamp_Tool/README.md

 <h1 align="center">ICBC E-Stamp Tool</h1>

 <p align="center">A simple solution to digitally stamp most ICBC policy documents.
 Save time and paper.
-The code, written in a single Python file, allows you to easily verify there are no malicious scripts.</p>
+The code is written in a single Python file, allows you to easily verify this script.</p>

 <table align="center">
   <tr>